cushydom88/simple-lie-algebras/README.md

 It contains computer code to search for simple Lie algebras over GF(2) and also contains a library of all known simple Lie algebras over GF(2) (to the best of our knowledge).

+If you find any of this repository useful then please cite the above article.

 ## Prolog code
 In our search for new simple Lie algebras over GF(2) we specifically look for those with a thin decomposition.
 In SICSTUScode and SWIcode you will find programs that give an exhaustive search of thin Lie algebras in